mattrussi/gitlab-com-runbooks/docs/redis/scaling-redis-cluster.md

 Second level keys are

-- (1) is FQDN of the redis instance
+- (1) is FQDN of the Redis server
-- (2) is the port number of redis server
+- (2) is the port number of Redis server
-- **(3) is the node ID of the redis instance** and required in resharding commands
+- **(3) is the node ID of the Redis instance** and required in resharding commands
-- (4) is IP address of redis instance
+- (4) is IP address of Redis instance

 ### 2. Calibrate the batch size for migration

-At first, make a few migrations with incrementally increasing batch sizes controlled by `--cluster-pipeline` argument.
-This is to avoid bringing down the masters involved in migration by consuming too much CPU and/or memory.
+At first, make a few migrations with incrementally increasing `BATCH_SIZE`, to determine a suitable size which does not cause large CPU/memory saturation spikes on the existing Redis instances and also is fast enough to complete migration within a few hours.
+Larger `BATCH_SIZE` will finish faster but will consume more CPU/memory due to concurrent read/writes and also compete with user requests, specially if keys have large values e.g. `set`, `list` or any other multi-value type data.

+During previous migration in `redis-cluster-ratelimiting`, a `BATCH_SIZE` of 30 was used and moving 1365 keyslots took less than [5 seconds](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18061#note_1924076365).

+Variables that need to be replaced in command below are:

+- `FROM_MASTER_NODE_ID`: node ID of master node **from** which keyslots are to be migrated
+- `TO_MASTER_NODE_ID`: node ID of master node **to** which keyslots are to be migrated
+- `KEYSLOTS_TO_MOVE`: number of keyslots to be migrated
+- `BATCH_SIZE`: Number of redis keys to be read and written from one master to another

 ```
 ssh $DEPLOYMENT-shard-01-01-db-$ENV.c.$PROJECT.internal